Live Life Well

 Chronic Pain and Chronic Conditions

-There are many sources of chronic pain, including arthritis, fibromyalgia, traumatic injuries, complex regional pain syndrome, whiplash associated disorders and disorders such as herniated discs or surgeries on the back that leave residual hypersensitivity.
+There are many sources of chronic pain, including arthritis, fibromyalgia (chronic widespread pain), traumatic injuries, complex regional pain syndrome, whiplash associated disorders and residual pain following surgery .

-There are also many other chronic conditions that effect a persons ability to participate in everyday life, such as chronic fatigue or diabetes.
+There are also many other chronic conditions that effect a persons ability to participate in everyday life, such as chronic fatigue, multiple sclerosis or diabetes.

 Occupational Therapists appreciate the full complexity of chronic conditions and pain.
-We evaluate the impact on your daily activities and quality of life, and equip you with the skills and strategies to manage the symptoms of your condition.
+We evaluate the impact on your daily activities and quality of life, and equip you with the skills and strategies to manage the symptoms of your condition independently.

 Mental health conditions can include high levels of stress, depression, anxiety, schizophrenia, bipolar disorder, post traumatic stress or alcohol and drug dependence.